 Some gay couples are already feeling the stress of adding an additional and very visible layer of commitment to their relationship.
 Because of the gay pain of growing up, dating, and getting into a same sex relationship, gay men can struggle with the “C” word, commitment.
-Over the last 30 years the gay culture has been about freedom, and casual sex and not living like the repressive straight world that we grew up in.
+Over the last 30 years the gay culture has been about freedom, and casual sex; not living like the repressive straight world that we grew up in.

-LGBT couples create a union of two people that is greater then the sum of the parts.
+Gay relationships like all healthy relationships, create a union of two people that is greater then the sum of the parts.
 In this ideal relationship conflict is managed skillfully and teamwork is easier to accomplish.
 Combined with love and respect for one another 1 +1 does truly equal 3, me, you and us, all equal.
 Neither person needs to disappear in the relationship to make the relationship work.
 This is as true for gay, bisexual and transgendered men as it is for heterosexuals.

 Sometimes I forget completely